• Campground Host • Office/Clerical • Other • Tour Guide/Interpretation • Visitor Information

 Number of Positions: 1 couple or individual(s)

 Four days a week at an 8-hour shift per person.
 For couples, individual hours may be reduced to 28 hours/week for each person.
-Consecutive days off are guaranteed.
-A nominal reimbursement rate is currently being negotiated to cover some living expenses.
+Consecutive days off are guaranteed. $15 per diem rate per position day served (not per individual if a couple), that will be reimbursable to cover expenses.

 Description: The U.S. Forest Service is seeking a couple or individual to assist with visitor services at Newberry National Volcanic Monument’s Paulina Visitor Center.
 The visitor center is a Historic Guard Station and sits along the shores of Paulina Lake on the floor of Newberry Caldera.
 It was originally built in 1942, and has been in regular use for many decades.
 The Paulina Guard Station is listed on the National Register of Historic Places.
 Since 2009, Paulina Guard Station has served as a Visitor Center for Newberry National Volcanic Monument.
 Monument managers wish to highlight the Guard Station history, rich human history surrounding the caldera, and have professional-caliber information/interpretation specialists for the site’s thousands of annual visitors.
 This is a uniformed host position; uniforms will be provided by the Forest Service.